 New York, NY (May 28, 2020)— The Academy of American Poets is pleased to announce its 2020 Poets Laureate Fellows.
-These 23 individuals serve as Poets Laureate of states, cities, counties, and the Navajo Nation and will be leading civic poetry programs in their respective communities in the year ahead.
+These 23 individuals have been names Poets Laureate of states, cities, counties, and the Navajo Nation and positively impact their communities.
+They will be leading civic poetry programs in their respective communities in the year ahead.
 They will each receive $50,000 for a combined total of $1.1 million.
 In addition, the Academy will provide $75,500 to 13 local 501(c)(3) non-profit organizations that have agreed to support the fellows’ proposed projects.

 "As we face the crisis of the Covid-19 pandemic, more and more people are turning to poetry for comfort and courage.
 We are honored and humbled in this moment of great need to fund poets who are talented artists and community organizers, who will most certainly help guide their communities forward," said Jennifer Benka, President and Executive Director of the Academy of American Poets.